platformsh/platformsh-docs/docs/src/guides/gatsby/headless/drupal.md

 $ composer require drupal/gatsby drupal/jsonapi_extras drupal/pathauto
 ```

 The [Pathauto](https://www.drupal.org/project/pathauto) module will help you assign alias paths for each piece of content on your Drupal site that can then be replicated on the frontend Gatsby site.
-For example, the Drupal alias `/article/some-new-article` will be the same path you will find that article at on Gatsby.
+For example, the Drupal alias `/article/some-new-article` is the same path you will find that article at on Gatsby.

 ## Gatsby